KurtSanders/STBitBarApp-V2/README.md

 1. Download and Install [BitBar Core Software \*Freeware\* ](https://github.com/matryer/bitbar/releases/download/v1.9.2/BitBar-v1.9.2.zip)
-	1. Download [BitBar-v1.9.2.zip](https://github.com/matryer/bitbar/releases/download/v1.9.2/BitBar-v1.9.2.zip) to your Downloads folder and double click the zip file to unzip the file contents.
+	1. Download [BitBar-v1.9.2.zip](https://github.com/matryer/bitbar/releases/download/v1.9.2/BitBar-v1.9.2.zip) to your Downloads folder.
+	2. Launch Finder and navigate to your Downloads folder
+	3. Double click the BitBar-v1.9.2.zip file to unzip the file contents.
-	2. Move the BitBar.app to your Mac's Applications folder
+	4. Drag/Move the BitBar.app into your Mac's Applications folder
-	3. Launch BitBar.app in your Mac's application folder
+	5. Launch BitBar.app from your Mac's Application folder
-	4. Locate the BitBar icon in the Mac's Top Menu Bar.
-Click the Icon.
+	6. Locate the BitBar icon displayed in the Mac's Top Menu Bar.
+Click the BitBar icon to display preferences dialogue menu.
+	7. Set BitBar.app preferences to:
-	5. Scroll list to set BitBar preferences to 'Open at Login' and 'Change Plugin Folder'
+		* 'Open at Login'
+		* Designate the 'Plugin Folder' on the Mac (ie. /Users/{*your Mac login name*}/BitBar)
 2. Launch the **Terminal.app** from the Mac Applications **'Utility'** SubFolder
 3. Enter **CD $HOME/Downloads** and press <kbd>Return</kbd>
- * Changes the current default file folder to your 'Downloads' folder
 4. Select, copy and paste the following entire string into the Mac's Terminal Console Window.
 Press <kbd>Return</kbd>.

-	curl -s -O -J -L "https://raw.githubusercontent.com/KurtSanders/STBitBarApp-V2/master/installation/STBitBarInstall.command" && sh ./STBitBarInstall.command
+	`curl -s -O -J -L "https://raw.githubusercontent.com/KurtSanders/STBitBarApp-V2/master/installation/STBitBarInstall.command" && sh ./STBitBarInstall.command`

+5. Read install/upgrade messages from the script.
-5. Your ST BitBar Plugin's directory has been created or upgraded to the latest release.
+6. Your ST BitBar Plugin's directory has been created or upgraded to the latest ST BitBar-V2 release.

 ---

-### Select from one of the two sections below (Either 1a or 1b).
+### Select from **ONE** of the sections below (Either 1a or 1b).

-The recommended approach for SmartThings installation is using the integration of your SmartThings IDE and GitHub so that updates to the BitBar Output SmartApp are visual and easier.
+The recommended approach for ST BitBar SmartThings installation on the Mac is to use the integration of your SmartThings IDE and GitHub so that updates to the BitBar Output SmartApp are visual and easier.

 A new Install or Version Updates to the shell scripts and Python source code located on your MacOS is either by STBitBarInstall.command script or a manual method by downloading the source code from the Github repository.
 This manual will not go into detail about setting up your SmartThings IDE with GitHub as that is documented in the [SmartThings GitHub Documentation](http://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html?highlight=github).